EashwariS-1109/eashwarisamant_portfolio/govtdebt.md

 ## Part 01: General Government Debt (Data source:OECD)

 In this part, I explored the OECD's online data viz platform by experimenting with the dataset of different countries' debt %.
 I examined how the viz changes with respect to filters for duration and countries.
-With the simple bar chart preset, what I noticed in the first glance was Greece's sharp spike in debt over the decades.
+With the simple bar chart preset, what I noticed in the first glance was the significant difference in the debt % of Japan versus the other countries.

 ![General Govt Debt 2018 -OECD](OECD Govt Debt 2018.png)